 All of the pitches involve some awkward moves and a fall on any of the pitches would be very nasty, if not fatal.
 Be warned, a number of the rungs have broken off over recent years, and others may be loose.
 You may be advised to abseil it first prior to climbing it - 2 x 20m ropes needed.
 If you are climbing it, you may want to take 20m of rope and set up a belay.

 From the end of the fire trail at Clear Hill, pick up the track that starts on the right.
 This descends a cleft with a metal ladder (this is not Tarros Ladder) and a series of ledges involving easy scrambling, before reaching a flat rock platform.
 A camp cave is passed on the way down.
 A couple of spikes can be seen on your right.
-This is Taros Ladder (which descend the original Duncans Pass).
-It is relatively straightforward except for the very bottom, which is a bit tricky for short people.
+This is Tarros Ladder (which is part of the original Duncans Pass).
+It is exposed but relatively straightforward, except for the very bottom, which is a bit tricky, especially for short people.
 There are spikes and stemples all the way down.

-There is an alternative route known as the Wallaby Track (marked incorrectly as Duncans Pass on the map) which heads around the nose to the left from the top of Tarros Ladder, and descends a gully.
+There is an alternative route known as the Wallaby Track (marked incorrectly as Duncans Pass on some maps) which heads around the nose to the left from the top of Tarros Ladder, and descends a minor gully after 150m.
 Traverse back right under the cliffs to the nose to rejoin the usual route.
 This does not involve any climbing.
 There is a faint footpad.